-Overlake's new, expanded Childbirth Center will house all mom and baby services together in one location, from childbirth education to delivery, recovery, lactation support, and infant care classes.
-Each new mom will have a spacious room that will accommodate the family members and supportive friends she would like to have with her for her baby's arrival.
+Overlake's new, expanded Childbirth Center will provide each new mom with a spacious room that will accommodate the family members and supportive friends she would like to have with her for her baby's arrival.

 After the birth, moms and babies will stay in third-floor rooms that are designed to keep them together in most circumstances.

-For newborns who need additional supportive care, the Childbirth Center will offer several options.
+For newborns who need additional supportive care, the Childbirth Center will offer specialized services.